tamitchell/love-letter/readme.md

 Defining the Schema
 -------------

-Remembering that GraphQL works with the database, rather than being one,one still needs to define a schema.
+Remembering that GraphQL works with the database, rather than being one, one still needs to define a schema.

 Looking at the big picture once more, the schema looks like this.